 The municipality is currently using General valuation roll for property valuations and the service are also linked to the General valuation roll and as they are demand driven the SLAs are signed for service required.
 The general valuation roll is performed as per the deeds search records and cadastral data from the chief surveyor general, these are the basic requirements as per MPRA act.
 Senqu Municipality is currently using Sebata billing System which capable of billing monthly, Quarterly, bi annually and annually depending on the demand.
-Currently we do have a challenge on electrical losses and the plan to curb those losses is always provided by technical director Nersa.
+Currently we do have a challenge on electrical losses and the plan to curb those losses is always provided by technical director and Nersa.

 The Vote for valuation reserves is part of the budget and the amount awarded to the winning bidder is also available at SCM as it reflects on the tender document.
 Currently the municipality has the current valuation on website and as soon as the new general valuation roll is opened for public consumption the municipality will add the new General valuation roll to the website.
-The gazette number will be provided once the process of section 49 notices is done however the gazette number for the current valuation roll can be also submitted as per last supplementary roll.